4 Easy DIY Fake Blood Recipes (Splatter Test Included!)

 Here’s how to put it all together:

-First, measure out your powdered sugar and your water accordingly, and pour them both into the blender which you will use as your mixing base.
+1. measure out your powdered sugar and water accordingly, and pour them into the blender you will use as your mixing base.
 Don’t add the cocoa powder just yet.

-Now, run the blender until the powdered sugar has completely dissolved inside the water.
+2. run the blender until the powdered sugar completely dissolves inside the water.
 The recommended time is about 30 seconds, but just keep it running until all the clumpy parts of the mix are broken down.

-Next, go ahead and add the cocoa powder and red food coloring to your mix.
-You can add the red food coloring first and then the cocoa powder, or add them both at the same time.
+3. add the cocoa powder and red food coloring to your mix.
+You can add the red food coloring first, and then the cocoa powder or you can add them both at the same time.

 The Result…